Browse Kia Optima inventory in your area.

-The Optima may very well be the hero in the story of Kia brand transformation.
+Kia has pulled off a brand transformation, faster than virtually any other brand has done it; and the Optima was crucial in that.
 Completely redesigned in 2011, the Optima went from bland and shapeless to one of the best-looking sedans in the mid-size class.
 It came with sophisticated new drivetrains and excellent handling, and Kia went suddenly from the outfield into the heat of the competition.
-Today, it's still one of the most handsome vehicles on the road, and in many cases, the rest of the segment is still playing catch-up with this sleek, well-equipped sedan.Though rivals like the Ford Fusion, Honda Accord, and Nissan Altima are new this year, at best they meet the Optima's racy look head-on.
+Today, the 2013 Kia Optima is still one of the most handsome vehicles on the road, and in many cases, the rest of the segment is still playing catch-up with this sleek, well-equipped sedan.Though rivals like the Ford Fusion, Honda Accord, and Nissan Altima are new this year, at best they meet the Optima's racy look head-on.
 Its crisp, distinct styling direction is nearly the opposite of the more exuberant, sculptural look that's all over the Hyundai lineup and the Sonata sedan, which is closely related.
 With sporty, European detailing, a low roofline, stretched headlamps, and a nifty upkick in back, it's focused and exciting, with an athletic stance and some flashy wheel designs.
 Inside, the Optima doesn't make waves in the same way, but it's a classy, minimalist cockpit look, reminding us of Audi's interiors of a few years ago, with a wide rectangular bank of controls canted toward the driver.

 There are three different performance flavors for the Optima--all including a four-cylinder engine under the hood--and each of them caters to a different type of driver.
 Base cars have a 2.4-liter four-cylinder with direct injection, 200 horsepower and just a touch of unremarkable noise and vibration when it's wound out.
 A manual six-speed is offered; we've tested the six-speed automatic, which teams expertly with the four.
 On top of the complexity curve is the Hybrid, which teams up the basic four-cylinder with electric motors and batteries that, in our opinion, could use more work on smoothing and integrating the juddering that sometimes comes at midrange speeds, when the hybrid drivetrain drops gas power to operate on electric charge alone.
 With all powertrains, highway gas mileage hits a minimum of 33 mpg in turbos, with four-cylinders hitting a stellar 35 mpg and hybrids reaching to a rated 39 mpg.
 We've had difficulty hitting the hybrid's high-water marks, but the basic Optima offers repeatable, real-world gas mileage that's tops in its class, and equal to some economy cars.